 Categories: Do Not Miss Date: Dec 9, 2013 Title: 2015: Bicentenary of the Battle of Waterloo.

 The two re-enactments should be able to benefit from the presence of more than 5,000 participants, 300 horses and cavaliers and some 100 canons.
-A figure that has never before been achieved.
+A figure that has never been achieved in the past.
 Certain groups from Australia and New Zealand, for example, are already organizing their trip.
 It is clear that the event is already anticipated on an international front.

 FIVE HISTORIC DAYS